-The Cosmic Dawn Center (DAWN) is a new international fundamental research center supported by the Danish National Research Foundation.
+The Cosmic Dawn Center (DAWN) is an international basic research center supported by the Danish National Research Foundation.

 DAWN is located in Copenhagen at the Niels Bohr Institute, University of Copenhagen, and at the National Space Institute at the Technical University of Denmark (DTU Space).